Hombre2014/Hombre2014/README.md

 <h1 align="center">Hi 👋, I'm Yuriy</h1>
 <h2 align="center">A passionate Full-stack Web Developer</h2></br>

-<p>Student at Microverse full-stack web development program - HTML, CSS, JavaScript, React, Redux, Ruby, Postgre SQL and Ruby on Rails.
+<p>Alumni from Microverse's Full stack web development program - HTML, CSS, JavaScript, React, Redux, Ruby, Postgre SQL and Ruby on Rails.
 Looking for a new opportunity as a remote web developer.</p>

 What I have build in the past:</br>